 Generally, you can choose either cloth or disposable diapers.
 Each type has advantages and disadvantages.
 There is no clear answer as to which is best.
 You need to decide what works best for your baby and family.
 Many families choose to use some of both.
 Listed below are some of the pros and cons of each type of diaper.

 How to diaper your baby

-New parents often feel awkward trying to diaper a squirming baby.
+As a new parent, it's normal to feel awkward trying to diaper a squirming baby.
 It can be frustrating not knowing how to hold the baby or where to place the diaper the first few times.
 However, it does not take long to get comfortable changing a diaper, and most parents get plenty of practice.

 Have all diapers, wipes, and other items within reach.
 Never leave a baby unattended, even for a brief moment.

-Have a washable or disposable mat on the changing table to lay the baby down on.
+Use a washable or disposable mat on the changing table to lay the baby down on.

 Open a clean diaper and set it aside.

 Undo the tabs or pins of the dirty diaper.
 Hold the baby's legs in one hand and pull the front of the diaper down with the other hand.